meetwudi/uml-project/detailed-use-case/place-order.md

 4. The customer chooses his/her address by GPS and confirms it.

-5. The system accepts the order.
+5. The order management system accepts the order.

-6. The system informs the logistics company to deliever.
+6. The order management system informs the logistics company to deliever.